 Otherwise, the classic pasta variants such as spaghetti vongole (spaghetti with Venus mussels) or spaghetti carbonara (pasta with bacon, egg and pepper) are also sufficient.
 The traditional lentils with sausage can also be bought in advance as a ready meal.

 On the large barges, there are New Year’s celebrations.
-Those who can get a ticket can expect an all-inclusive evening with buffet, drinks and entertainment.
+Those who can get a ticket can expect an all-inclusive evening with a buffet, drinks and entertainment.
 From midnight on, you can admire the big fireworks display from the deck of the boat.

 Party on New Year’s Eve

 New Year’s Eve is a loud and colourful festival in Italy.
-After the extensive dinner and the visit on the Piazza San Marco with the spectacular fireworks it usually continues outside.
+After the extensive dinner and the visit to the Piazza San Marco with the spectacular fireworks, it usually continues outside.
 It gets really cold at the end of December.
 A nocturnal gondola ride over the Canal Grande will remain in your memory forever.
 But please dress warmly.
 Otherwise, you can party in clubs, bars or discotheques.

 ✓ Don’t forget the legendary Hard Rock Café not far from Place Saint-Marc.

 At the end of 2022, New Year’s Eve and New Year’s Day fall on a Saturday and Sunday, i.e. a weekend.
 If you not only want to celebrate for yourself, you also have the possibility to visit the most famous attractions of the lagoon city.

 Here is a short overview of which of the most famous sights is open on the days of the turn of the year.